5 Top FSA Questions from Employers

 - Grace period: Extends the plan year, which allows participants additional time to incur services or purchase eligible products to spend remaining funds.
 Grace period length can be a maximum of two months and 15 days.
 A grace period plan design must also pair with a run-out.

 - Carryover: Allows up to $500 to be carried over from one plan year to the next.
 Carryover funds are available five business days after the filing date.
-A carryover must pair with a run-out.

 Can my employees pair their accounts with a Health Savings Account (HSA)?

 Your employees can enroll in an HSA if they have a Limited Medical or Dependent Care FSA.
 However, HSA participants are not eligible to be enrolled in a Medical FSA.